ermlikeyeah/ermlikeyeah.github.io/_posts/2016-05-23-local-gov-sticker.markdown

 The artwork is set to size (45mm/4.5cm) and if you want a printer I recommend [Diginate](http://www.diginate.com) or [Awesome Merch](http://www.awesomemerchandise.com/Circular-45mm-Vinyl-Stickers).
 You want circular stickers and a matt finish.

 [Get the artwork here](/assets/bradford-beta-launch.pdf).
 It's a PDF, which can be opened in Adobe Illustrator.
+You can alter the words and colours easy enough.

 And if you do make use of this artwork, [let me know](/contact)!